tsumansapkota/tsumansapkota.github.io/_posts/2024-05-01-Dynamic-1D-PiecewiseLinearSpline.md

 I have written the equation in compact and generalized it to all indexes. *If this is difficult for you, please try to derive using 2 pieces for which there are 3 control points.*

 ###### Visualizing Fitting of function
 We simply use SGD optimizer on the parameters and train it on a toy 1D regression problem *as we did for earlier algorithms*.
 The training is done with 4 pieces (5 break points), which can be observed as follows:

 {% include figure.html image="/assets/post_images/dynamic-1d-pwlf/fixed-1D-pwlf.gif" position="center" height="400" caption="Fig: Visualizing training of Linear Spline Function Approximator." %}

 ###### Problems observed and solved.
 We faced multiple problems during the training experiments and used different tricks to make it more stable.
 Next, we go into the problems and how we use heuristics to fix the problems to create a robust 1D PWLF.

 **1. Limit edge break points to be outside input samples:**
 The first problem that we faced is that when the control points are updated, the x-value of the edge control points lies inside the dataset, i.e. some data points do not lie inside the spline.
 Hence, we check if the first($$i=0$$) and last control point($$i=m$$) are outside the data range and enforce it every update.

 **2. Internal break point outside data points:** In many cases, the multiple break points lie outside the region containing data samples.
-This creates unused pieces which are not important for prediction, rather, we devise a method to detect if there are no points in a piece and remove it.
+This creates unused pieces which are not important for prediction, rather, we detect if there are pieces with no data points and remove them.

 **3. Combine linear pieces (or remove unuseful break point):**
 There are cases when the 3 consecutive break points create an almost linear spline (with very small non-linearity).
 In the figure below, we can observe that the spline $$acb$$ is highly non-linear, however, the spline $$adb$$ has little non-linearity.
 In such a case, we can remove the control point $$d$$ and directly connect $$ab$$.

 {% include figure.html image="/assets/post_images/dynamic-1d-pwlf/02_merging_pieces_removing_points.svg" position="center" height="400" caption="Fig: Method to determine if certain break points can be removed" %}